quaniit/SUGDK/README.md

 There are two ways you can build a project using SUGDK
   1. You can use a compiled .jar version of the source or
-  2. You can fork a stable build of SUGDK to build your project around.
-By doing it this way you'll already have a structured folder setup for your project that's compatible with SUGDK's data referencing.
+  2. You can create a git submodule of the repository inside the src/ folder of your project

 --
-### 3rd-Party Libraries
+### Required 3rd-Party Libraries
-##### Included

 JLayer - for Mp3 playback
 http://www.javazoom.net/javalayer/javalayer.html

 --